-Another unavoidable part of growing older is presbyopia.
-As we reach middle age, we all begin to notice that our vision gradually loses acuity for near-vision tasks such as reading.
-The problem occurs because as people grow older, the natural crystalline lens in the eyes becomes rigid and loses its ability to focus correctly.
-If you suffer from presbyopia and prefer not to use reading glasses or bifocals, intraocular lenses offer an effective solution.
+Presbyopia is another common age-related condition.
+As you reach middle age, you will typically notice that your vision gradually becomes less sharp.
+This is especially true for near-vision tasks, such as reading.
+The problem occurs because the natural crystalline lenses eventually become rigid and lose their ability to focus correctly.
+If you suffer from presbyopia, and you prefer not to use reading glasses or bifocals, intraocular lenses offer an effective solution.

 General IOL Requirements

-Prior to accepting you for intraocular lens surgery, your ophthalmologist will assess your general health and the health of your eyes.
+Prior to accepting you for intraocular lens surgery, your ophthalmologist will assess your general and ocular health.
 You are a likely candidate for intraocular lenses if you:

 - Are in good health

 - Have healthy eyes free of disease and infection

 - Are between the ages of 21 and 80

 You may not be eligible for intraocular lenses if you:

 - Have excessive corneal scarring

 Typically, the cost of a lens implant is $1,500 to $3,000 per eye.
 However, the cost of your IOL surgery will depend on several considerations.